 Much of our work already focuses on promoting community wellbeing and offering a range of lifestyle opportunities.
-However with our changing community we need to constantly review, refine and improve what we offer to support the changing needs and expectations of our community.
+However with our changing community, we need to constantly review, refine and improve what we offer to support the changing needs and expectations of our growing community.

-We offer a broad range of services and facilities across the LGA for people of all ages and abilities.
-In addition we provide and maintain infrastructure, leadership, advocacy, research and funding as well as partner with community groups and local organisations to broader the impact of our work.
+Council offers a broad range of facilities across the LGA for people of all ages, cultures and abilities.
+In addition, we provide leadership, advocacy, research and funding as well as partner with community groups and local organisations to broaden the impact of our work.

 Council supports multi-purpose usage of community facilities in order to meet the needs of our diverse community.
-As our City grows and its population ages and disability expands, there will be increasing demands on Council facilities.
+As our city grows, and its population ages and the incidence of disability rates increase, there will be increasing demands on Council facilities.
 To meet these increasing and changing demands, buildings will need to be modified and/or new facilities designed to meet growing requirements.
-An example of this is the newly modified change room at Macquarie Fields Leisure Centre with lift change facilities.
-Libraries provide comfortable spaces for people to socialise, with a natural evolution towards increasing social programs.
+An example of this is the newly modified change room at Macquarie Fields Leisure Centre, which now incorporates lift and change facilities.
+Our libraries provide comfortable spaces for people to socialise, and have deomonstrated a natural evolution towards increasing inclusive social programs.
+The need will grow for a greater range of housing types with more diversity, closer to services and the built environment needs to be accessible.
+Attractive and user friendly streetscapes, along with open spaces with continuous paths of travel, are known to promote walking, increase access, have health benefits and reduce social isolation for people with disability.
+Demands on Council will also increase with the number of frail aged residents and people with disability requesting individual services.

-As our population ages and disability increases, the need will grow for a greater range of housing types with more diversity, closer to services.
-The built environment needs to be accessible, with continuous paths of travel, promoting easy access to and from public transport, services and social activities.
-Attractive and user friendly streetscapes, along with open spaces with continuous paths of travel are known to promote walking, increase access, have health benefits and reduce social isolation for people with disability.
-With our City's population ageing, demands on Council will also increase with the number of frail aged residents and people with disability requesting individual rubbish and mowing services.
+Council's DIAP puts in place strategies designed to help eliminate disability discrimination within Council facilities and services where possible, therefore improving access for people with disability.

-Council's DIAP puts in place strategies designed to help eliminate disability discrimination across all facets of Council facilities and services where possible, therefore improving access for people with disability.
+Council's Traffic Committee looks at issues including traffic flow and road crossings, and the Pedestrian Access and Mobility Plan (PAMP) for upgrading footpaths and ramps to make the city more accessible.
+With the creation of continuous paths of travel to and from public transport hubs and key locations, barriers to access are reduced.

-Council's Traffic Committee looks at issues including traffic flow and road crossings, and the Pedestrian Access and Mobility Plan (PAMP) program for upgrading of footpaths and ramps to make the city more accessible.
-With the creation of continuous paths of travel to and from public transport and various locations, barriers to access are reduced.
+Building and maintenance of infrastructure is pivotal to supporting our population who have disability, as this increases accessibility, therefore promoting social inclusion, active lifestyles and healthy living.

-Building and maintenance of infrastructure is pivotal to supporting our population who have disability, as this increases accessibility, therefore promoting social inclusion, activities and healthy living.
-Provided below are some of the recent projects and services that we offer which promote inclusiveness around the four focus areas:
+Provided are some of the recent projects and services that we offer which promote inclusiveness around the four focus areas: